Radiconi/nodejs-fast-data-structures/README.md

 Binary Search Tree
 ------------------
-Binary search tree represents an important data structucture when it comes to more complex work with sorted data, and fast search for specific elements in a collection.
+Binary search tree represents an important data structure when it comes to more complex work with sorted data, and fast search for specific elements in a collection.
 Fast and easy alternative to BST are Hash Sets ('Set' objects in ES6) or Hash Tables, which in JavaScript can be represented by Object or Map (ES6).
 Hash structures provide fast (O(1)) access to an element by its key.
-But any kind of additional logic over element keys (e.g get minimum or maximum) leads to O(N) complexity.
+But any kind of additional logic over element keys (e.g. get minimum or maximum) leads to O(N) complexity.
 Also sorted array can be used instead of BST, but in case of frequent add/remove, preserving array to be sorted can be expensive.
-Therefore __Balanced__ BST is competetive data structure if you want to:
+Therefore **Balanced** BST is competitive data structure if you want to:
-- Work with an dynamic sorted collection
+- Work with a dynamic sorted collection
 - Perform sorted traversal
 - Count number of elements less or greater than a value, or inside range
 - Traverse elements less or greater than a value, or inside range